 'Slipstream' and I were placed 60th out of 73 boats in the 2018 Zephyr Nationals.
-After less than two years experience in the Zephyr this placing wasn't really unexpected and I have to emphatically say it didn't dent my enjoyment of the event in the slightest.
+After less than two years experience in the Zephyr this placing wasn't really unexpected so I have to say it didn't dent my enjoyment of the event in the slightest.
 I had a truly wonderful time.
 It blew like hell ( 20 knots gusting to 28) for the first race (23 boats withdrew) and wasn't much better for the remaining 8 races.
 I really struggled in the first few races in the high winds.
 I reached the top mark in these early races with the cockpit half full of water having been unable to control the heel of the boat when the big squalls drove through.

 My mate Bernie never made it to the first race.
 He sheared off his Zephyrs rudder stock on the way to the start.

 The Cook Strait ferry was a constant background presence throughout the sailing on windy Wellington Harbour.